Bochicchio3/Rover_SGN/src/icaro_uwb/README.md

 ### To do: ask permission for the repository

-Only small modifications have been made to switch to a python executable to a Ros package.
+Only small modifications have been made to switch from a python executable to a Ros package.
 Here you will find a detailed explanation of this modfications.